 Is there a specialist that I can see to help me with vaginal dilator therapy?
 Yes, a pelvic floor physical therapist.

 Pelvic Floor PT is a treatment approach that uses the principles of physical therapy to provide a structured, effective and safe reconditioning of pelvic floor muscles.
 The goal of the treatment is to improve the strength and function of pelvic floor muscles and alleviate pain, weakness and dysfunction in the muscles.
 During the treatment, a skilled physical therapist accesses the muscles through the rectum or vagina and makes manipulations on them to improve their strength and functioning.
 The therapist may either stretch the muscles if they are short and contracted or apply resistance to improve strength if they weak and dysfunctional.
 Pelvic Floor Physical Therapist will also help you with vaginal dilator therapy if you need.
 Do you need a pelvic floor physical therapist?
 Click here for our locator: PT Locator Links

 Do you ship discreetly?
 Where are the dilators made?

 Your dilators will be shipped in a plain white or brown box depending on your order.
 There will be a secret business name on the box.
 For international orders we have to put "pelvic stretchers" on the customs form.

-Our plastic dilators are made in Sarasota, FL and our silicone dilators are made in Canada.
-We are the only company that makes plastic dilators in the USA.
+Our dilators are made in Sarasota, FL.
+We are one of the only companies that safely makes plastic dilators in the USA.

 Ready to shop?
 Visit the VuVa Dilator Store here